Translational Auditory Neuroscience

 Edvall NK, Mehraei G, Claeson M, Lazar A, Bulla J, Leineweber C, Uhlén I, Canlon B, Cederroth CR

 J Clin Invest 2022 03;132(5):

 Differential Neural Responses Underlying the Inhibition of the Startle Response by Pre-Pulses or Gaps in Mice.

 Moreno-Paublete R, Canlon B, Cederroth CR

 In view of the recent call for action from the WHO to better understand the impact of auditory disorders on life quality, I joined the GBD study as a collaborator with expertise in the auditory system.

-Five insights from the Global Burden of Disease Study 2019.
+Hearing loss prevalence and years lived with disability, 1990-2019: findings from the Global Burden of Disease Study 2019.